-32. From 2005 to 2009, the relevant statistics on the administration of justice in respect of the HKSAR set out below.
+32. The relevant statistics on the administration of justice in respect of the HKSAR for the period from 2011 to 2015 (Jan-Jun) are set out below.
 Statistics relevant to the sentencing of offenders and death in custody are set out in Annex D.

-(a) Incidence of violent death and life threatening crimes reported
+Incidence of violent death and life threatening crimes reported